Generalized parallel paths method for computing the first Hochschild cohomology group with applications to Brauer graph algebras: Generalized parallel paths method for computing the first Hochschild cohomology group

 \subsection{Generalized parallel paths method}

-In this subsection, we will extend parallel paths method for computing the first Hochschild cohomology groups from monomial algebras to general quiver algebras, which we call the generalized parallel paths method.
+In this subsection, we will extend the parallel paths method for computing the first Hochschild cohomology group from monomial algebras to general quiver algebras.
+We will refer to this method as the generalized parallel paths method.

 Let ${A}=kQ/I$ be a quiver algebra such that $I$ has a finite reduced Gr{\"o}bner basis $\mathcal{G}$.
 The following lemma can be seen as a generalization of the beginning of the two-sided minimal projective resolution of a monomial algebra given by Bardzell \cite{Bardzell}.
-Our proof is a careful analysis of the beginning of the two-sided Anick resolution (cf. Section 2.4) of $A$.
+Our proof is a careful analysis of the beginning of the two-sided Anick resolution (c.f.
+Section 2.4) of $A$.
+It is worth noting that Bardzell has proved the same result in the case of finite dimensional algebras in \cite{Bardzell}.
+Our proof uses algebraic Morse theory without the restriction that $A$ is finite dimensional.

-\begin{lemma} The beginning of the two-sided Anick resolution $(B^{\mathcal{M}}({A}),d^{\mathcal{M}})$ of ${A}$ can be described by (for simplicity we just denote $d^{\mathcal{M}}$ by $d$):
+\begin{lemma} $(\cite[~Proposition~2.1]{Bardzell})$ The beginning of the two-sided Anick resolution $(B^{\mathcal{M}}({A}),d^{\mathcal{M}})$ of ${A}$ can be described by (for simplicity we just denote $d^{\mathcal{M}}$ by $d$):

-where the differentials can be described as follows: \begin{itemize} \item for all $ 1\otimes e_i\otimes 1\in{A}\otimes_E Q_0\otimes_E{A}$, $d_0(1\otimes e_i\otimes 1)=e_i$; \item for all $ 1\otimes\alpha\otimes 1\in{A}\otimes_E Q_1\otimes_E{A}$, $d_1(1\otimes\alpha\otimes 1)=\alpha\otimes s(\alpha)\otimes1-1\otimes t(\alpha)\otimes\alpha$; \item for all $ 1\otimes w\otimes 1\in{A}\otimes_E \mathrm{Tip}(\mathcal{G})\otimes_E{A}$, where $ g\in\mathcal{G}$ such that $g=w+\sum_{p\in Q_{\geq 0};\ p\neq w}c(p)p$ with $\mathrm{Tip}(g)=w$ and $0\neq c(p)\in k$.
+where the differentials can be described as follows: \begin{itemize} \item for all $ 1\otimes e_i\otimes 1\in{A}\otimes_E kQ_0\otimes_E{A}$, $d_0(1\otimes e_i\otimes 1)=e_i$; \item for all $ 1\otimes\alpha\otimes 1\in{A}\otimes_E kQ_1\otimes_E{A}$, $d_1(1\otimes\alpha\otimes 1)=\alpha\otimes s(\alpha)\otimes1-1\otimes t(\alpha)\otimes\alpha$; \item for all $ 1\otimes w\otimes 1\in{A}\otimes_E k\mathrm{Tip}(\mathcal{G})\otimes_E{A}$, where $ g\in\mathcal{G}$ such that $g=w+\sum_{p\in Q_{\geq 0};\ p\neq w}c(p)p$ with $\mathrm{Tip}(g)=w$ and $0\neq c(p)\in k$.
 (Note that $c(w)=1$ and $l(w)\geq 2$.) \end{itemize} \end{lemma}

 \begin{proof} By the identifications at the end of Section 2.4, we just need to check the differentials in this lemma.
-Obviously, $d_0=\mu_A$ which inherits from the reduced bar resolution of $A$, is given by the multiplication of $A$.
-By the definition of the Morse matching $\mathcal{M}$ in the weighted quiver $G(B_*)$ (cf. Section 2.4), there are no dotted arrows starting from $W^{(-1)}=Q_0$ in the new weighted quiver $G_{\mathcal{M}}(B_*)$, where $B_*:=B(A)$ is the reduced bar resolution of $A$.
+Obviously, $d_0=\mu_A$ which comes from the reduced bar resolution of $A$, is given by the multiplication of $A$.
+By the definition of the Morse matching $\mathcal{M}$ in the weighted quiver $G(B_*)$ (c.f.
+Section 2.4), there are no dotted arrows starting from $W^{(-1)}=Q_0$ in the new weighted quiver $G_{\mathcal{M}}(B_*)$, where $B_*:=B(A)$ is the reduced bar resolution of $A$.
 Thus for $[\alpha]\in W^{(0)}$ with $\alpha\in Q_1$, the zigzag paths from $W^{(0)}=Q_1$ to $W^{(-1)}=Q_0$ can be given by